xxshady/altv-esbuild/README.md

 ## Limitations

-[Connection queue](https://docs.altv.mp/articles/connection_queue.html) is not supported between hot reload restarts (or just resource restarts).
-Only [player reconnect](https://xxshady.github.io/altv-esbuild/interfaces/iplugindevoption.html#playersreconnect) is emulated for now in dev environment.
+[Connection queue](https://docs.altv.mp/articles/connection_queue.html) is not supported between hot reloads (or just resource restarts).<br>
+Player disconnect is also [not supported](https://github.com/xxshady/altv-esbuild/issues/8) between hot reloads.
+Only [player connect](https://xxshady.github.io/altv-esbuild/interfaces/iplugindevoption.html#playersreconnect) is emulated for now in dev environment.

 ## How to find exact source location of any exception?